WebberZone/top-10/readme.txt

 * Counts daily and total page views on single posts and pages
 * Display the count on the single posts and pages
 * Customize the text that can be displayed
 * Display a list of daily and/or overall popular posts by page count.
-The number can be customized
+You can choose how many posts are to be displayed
 * Sidebar widgets available for daily popular and overall popular posts
 * Exclude posts from select categories from appearing in the top posts list
 * View list of daily and/or overall popular posts from within the dashboard itself